merenze/git-crash-course/README.md

 GitHub and GitLab are examples of sites that host Git projects;
 both will allow you to create unlimited free repositories.

-Users will _clone_ the remote repository to their local machine, make changes on their copy of the code, and then _push_ those changes back to the repository at the host.
+Users will _clone_ the remote repository to their local machine, make changes on their clone, and then _push_ those changes back to the repository at the host.
 Changes made to the host can be _fetched_ or _pulled_ to the clone.

 The host repository is _upstream_ of the clone; the clone is _downstream_ of the host.